 - Wearing a brace at night can help keep the wrist in a neutral position with minimal compression on the nerve.

-- NSAIDS (Non-steroidal anti-inflammatories) can reduce the amount of inflammation in the tunnel, reducing the pain.
+- NSAIDS (Non-steroidal anti-inflammatory drugs) can reduce the amount of inflammation in the tunnel, reducing the pain.

 - Reducing repetitive activities, modifying postures at work stations

 - A strong anti-inflammatory that can help reduce the pain, but is often only temporary relief

 - A review and change in your activities.